x-cean/x-cean/README.md

 ## Hi there 🌟

 - ☺️ It's Xiao here!
-- 🌱 I’m currently learning python and the world is becoming different to me along the journey.
+- 🌱 I’m currently learning python and got something in the shaping.
 How exciting!
 - 🦋 Look forward to work on more interesting projects in the future!

 <!--